rootski-io/rootski/infrastructure/clickup/onboarding-tasks/aws.md

 ## Project Requirements

-1. Ask Eric to create an IAM user for you in AWS.
+1. Ask in `#onboarding-and-training` in slack to create an IAM user for you in AWS.

 2. Get an AWS access key and secret key for your user from Eric.